Go to the top of this page

 [Initiatives up to now]

 As the number of foreign employees increases in the global environment, we are working to develop human resources who can create new value while respecting diverse cultures.
 To promote understanding of LGBTQ, we operated "LGBT ALLY charter" flights in fiscal 2019, and changed announcement of "Ladies and gentlemen" to gender-neutral expressions in 2020.
 We are implementing initiatives to promote understanding not only within the company but also in the society.
-In fiscal 2022, we upgraded the private toilets in the building where the head office is located to "easy-to-use toilets for everyone" from the perspective of consideration for gender diversity.
-In addition, we have developed and started to operate procedures for the use of nicknames within the company based on self-identified gender.
+In fiscal 2023, we formulated regulations regarding employment support for foreign employees, which are expected to increase further in the future.
+Also conducted on-site audits, including interviews with foreign employees, based on the regulations.
+Additionally, we have established guidelines regarding the use of nicknames within the company based on one's self-identified gender.

 [Future action plans]